 The use of the frequency band 6 725-7 025 MHz by GSO FSS (Earth-to-space) networks is subject to the provisions of RR Appendix 30B (RR No. 5.441).
 The objective of Appendix 30B is to guarantee in practice, for all countries, equitable access to the geostationary-satellite orbit in the frequency bands which is important for developing countries.
 The need to use national allotments of the Plan depend on the demand of each particular country.

-There is a limited number of earth stations deployed in Region 1 which operate with existing GSO FSS satellite systems, including feeder links for GSO MSS systems, in the bands 6 425-6 725 MHz (Earth-to-space) and 6 725-7 025 MHz (Earth-to-space).
+A number of earth stations deployed in Region 1 operating with existing GSO FSS satellite systems, including feeder links for GSO MSS systems, in the bands 6 425-6 725 MHz (Earth-to-space) and 6 725-7 025 MHz (Earth-to-space).
 New earth stations operating with GSO FSS satellites may be deployed in the future.

+One study indicated that FSS space stations employing spotbeams pointing at elevation angles of up to 45o would be subject to harmful interference from IMT deployments, with protection criteria exceedance reaching up to 13.8 dB.

 [Placeholder for Summary of technical studies]